ibbaa/keepitup/MANUAL.md

   list appears instead (see [HTTP Headers](#http-headers))
 - **Certificate settings** — opens a dialog with TLS and certificate options:
-  - **Allow legacy TLS** — permits older TLS versions and cipher suites for compatibility with legacy servers; use with caution
+  - **Allow legacy TLS** — permits older TLS versions and cipher suites for compatibility with legacy servers; use with caution.
+Only takes effect if the Android version on the device still supports the older TLS version or cipher suite at all; recent Android versions have removed TLS 1.0/1.1 and several older cipher suites entirely, in which case this setting has no effect
   - **Ignore certificate errors** — disables certificate validation; use with caution (formerly **Ignore SSL errors**)
   - **Failure on expiry** — fails the task if the server certificate is due